Skip to main content

 Usability

-In drawing up my list, I preferred platforms offering a good user experience that are also easy to operate.
+In drawing up my list, I preferred platforms that are easy to operate and also offer a good user experience.
 Of course, mastering any new software involves a learning curve.
 But your customer experience team shouldn’t have to waste time figuring out the basics.

 I picked tools with modern, user-friendly interfaces and thoughtfully designed menus and options.
 The CX professionals on your team should be able to find and use features without difficulty.